dawarrick/liri-node-app/README.md

+# liri.js - Who needs Siri when you can have Liri!

-# liri.js - Developed by Deb Warrick
+Developed by Deb Warrick https://debwarrick.com

+**Liri**
-**Liri** is a Nodejs app that will allow you to retrieve information from the Spotify, BandsinTown, and OMDB APIs based on user input
+It is a Nodejs app that will allow you to retrieve information from the Spotify, BandsinTown, and OMDB APIs based on your user input.

-Liri can't be run from a URL, it must be executed using Nodejs
+Liri can't be run from a URL, it must be executed using Nodejs.

 ## How it works